skip to Main Content

 Recognition of Prior Learning (RPL)

-Recognition of Prior Learning (RPL) is the acknowledgment of competencies obtained through formal training, work experience and life experience.
+Recognition of Prior Learning (RPL) is the acknowledgement of competencies obtained through formal training, work experience and life experience.
 RPL processes are available to all potential applicants and will be conducted in a manner fair to all parties involved.
-Through these processes we will determine whether a person has already developed any of the skills and knowledge which would normally be acquired in a program of training.
-This allows the candidate to gain qualifications without the duplication of training and assessment.course-onshore-supervisor-2
+Through these processes, ATEs will determine whether a person has already developed any of the skills and knowledge which would normally be acquired in a training program.
+This allows the candidate to gain qualifications without the duplication of training and assessment.
+Applicants for ADAS diver training who can demonstrate comprehensive relevant theoretical knowledge and occupational diving experience gained in on-the-job situations, and who have formal logbook evidence of their experience, may claim up to a maximum of two (2) weeks’ credit towards the training programs.

-This maximum period of credit is based on the presumption that divers who have not undertaken formal diving training will not have been exposed to the required standard of training in safety-critical activities.
-Such activities include diver and surface emergency procedures, diver rescues and risk assessment, and to the professional standard of teamwork expected of ADAS certified divers.
-These aspects cannot be adequately assessed in the limited time and opportunity available by an assessment-only procedure.
+The maximum period of credit is based on the presumption that divers who have not undertaken formal diving training will not have been exposed to the required standard of training in safety-critical activities such as diver and surface emergency procedures; diver rescues; risk assessment; and to the professional standard of teamwork expected of ADAS certified divers.
+These aspects cannot be adequately assessed in the limited time available in an assessment-only procedure.

 Recognition Process